Trachelas

 The Web

-They do not spin a web to catch prey, but produces draglines (strands of silk) that acts as a shield preventing them from falling.
+They do not spin a web to catch prey but produce draglines (strands of silk) that act as a shield preventing them from falling.

 Quick Facts